PixarAnimationStudios/OpenUSD-proposals/proposals/LineStyle/README.md

 A new primitive DashDotLines is added, which inherits from Curves.
 It inherits properties from Curves.
 The shape of this primitive on the screen is a uniform-width line or polyline.
 Its width will not change when camera changes.
 It has either no pattern or dash-dot pattern.

-The DashDotLines primitive must bind to a specific material.
-If the material contains a texture of the dash-dot pattern, the primitive will have dash-dot pattern.
-Or else, the primitive will have no pattern.
-The property of the style, such as the cap shape or the scale of the dash dot pattern, will also be set in the material via the surface input.
+The DashDotLines primitive can bind a DashDotPattern type.
+Then the lines will have dash-dot pattern.
+If it doesn't bind a DashDotPattern, it will not have a pattern.

 These are properties which inherited from Curves:
 - curveVertexCounts
 - widths.
 Widths are now interpreted as the widths in screen space.

 The DashDotLines has the following new properties:
+- startCapType.
+A token uniform.
+It is the shape of the line cap at the start of the line.
+It can be "round", "triangle" or "square".
+The default value is "round".
+- endCapType.
+A token uniform.
+It is the shape of the line cap at the end of the line.
+It can be "round", "triangle" or "square".
+The default value is "round".
+- patternScale.
+A float uniform.
+It is valid when the primitive binds a DashDotPattern.
+The default value is 1.
+You can lengthen or compress the line pattern by setting this property.
+For example, if patternScale is set to 2, the length of each dash and each gap will be enlarged by 2 times.
+This value will not impact on the line width.
 - screenSpacePattern.
 A bool uniform.
+It is valid when the primitive binds a DashDotPattern.
 By default it is true, which means the dash-dot pattern will be based on screen unit.
 If we zoom in, the pattern on the line will change in the world space, so that the dash size and the dash gap size in the screen space will not change.
 If it is false, the pattern will be based on world unit.
 If we zoom in, the pattern on the line will not change in world space.
 The dash size and the dash gap size in the screen space will be larger.

 ![image of screenSpacePattern](screenSpacePattern.png)

 ### Extents of the DashDotLines
 Different from the other Curves, the extents of the DashDotLines is only the bound box of the control points.
 The width of the line will not be considered, because it is screen spaced, that it is implemented via the shader.

+### The DashDotPattern schema
+The DashDotPattern schema inherits from Typed.
+It saves the detail of a dash-dot pattern.
+A dash-dot pattern is an array of symbols.
+Each symbol is either a dash, which is a line, or a dot, which is a point.
+The DashDotPattern can be bound to one or more DashDotLines primitive.

+The DashDotPattern has the following new properties:
+- patternPeriod.
+A float uniform.
+It is the length of a pattern.
+By default it is zero.
+If there is no pattern, it should be zero.
+- pattern.
+An array of float2.
+It saves the dash-dot pattern.
+For each float2, the x value and the y value must be zero or positive.
+The x value saves the offset of the start of current symbol, from the end of the previous symbol.
+If the current symbol is the first symbol, the offset is from the start of the pattern to the start of current symbol.
+The y value saves the length of the current symbol.
+If it is zero, the current symbol is a dot.
+If it is larger than zero, the current symbol is a dash.
+As a result, the total sum of all the x value and y value will be the length from the start of the pattern to the end of the last symbol.
+This sum must be smaller than patternPeriod.

+For example, assume the pattern is [(0, 10), (1, 4), (3, 0)].
+It means the first symbol is a dash which is from 0 to 10.
+The second symbol is a dash which is from 11 to 15, and the third symbol is a dot which is at position 18.
+There are gaps between 10 and 11, and between 15 and 18.
+If the patternPeriod is 20, there is also a gap between 18 and 20.

+An API schema DashDotPatternAPI is provided to bind the DashDotPattern to a DashDotLines primitive.

 ### The DashDotLines rprim and shader
 In HdStorm, we will add the HdDashDotLines rprim for the DashDotLines primitive.
 The topology of the DashDotLines requires the curveVertexCounts, curveIndices and whether the pattern is screenSpaced.
 In dashDotLines.glslfx, we add two sections of shader code: "DashDot.Vertex" and "DashDot.Fragment".